 The

-International Telecommunication Union (ITU) is organizing the workshop
+International Telecommunication Union (ITU) organized the workshop

 “At the crossroads of Standards and Research: AI/ML datasets for future networks” in the